brunohensel/brunohensel.dev/content/posts/partially-applied-function-example.md

 When you call `partialTenMultipliedBy` passing the number 2, this is the `B` argument of the _partial1_ returning function.
 This results the block `{ b -> }` being called, which also calls the `f(A, B)` function, finally returning `C`.

+This is possible due to the fact that Kotlin allows functions to be passed in as arguments or to be returned by other functions.
+This is known as [Higher-order functions](https://kotlinlang.org/docs/lambdas.html#higher-order-functions).
-Above we will see a practical usage of this technic.
+Below we will see a practical usage of this technic.

 **Note:** As we will see above, this might incur a run-time overhead due to the creation of additional closures and anonymous functions.